-Above water, longline fisheries have been estimated to kill 50,000-100,000 seabirds annually despite implementation of mitigation methods and massive reductions in some fisheries, most notably in the Southern Ocean.178 Of 61 species of seabirds affected by longline fisheries, 26 are threatened with extinction, including 18 of the 22 species of albatross.179 Sea turtles, marine mammals, elasmobranchs (sharks and rays) and at least 650 species of bony fish also get caught on longline fishing gear.
+Above water, longline fisheries have been estimated to kill 50,000-100,000 seabirds annually despite implementation of mitigation methods and massive reductions in some fisheries, most notably in the Southern Ocean.
+Of 61 species of seabirds affected by longline fisheries, 26 are threatened with extinction, including 18 of the 22 species of albatross.
+Sea turtles, marine mammals, elasmobranchs (sharks and rays) and at least 650 species of bony fish also get caught on longline fishing gear.

-The global tuna fishery is very large, with annual catches of tuna and tuna-like species levelling off at around 7.5 million tonnes after a maximum peak in 2014.180 The seven most economically important species of skipjack (Katsuwonus pelamis), yellowfin (Thunnus albacores), albacore (Thunnus alalunga), bigeye (Thunnus obesus) and bluefin (Thunnus orientalis, Thunnus thynnus, Thunnus maccoyii) are traded globally and, based on information gathered on tuna fisheries and markets for 2012 and 2014, believed to contribute at least US\$42bn in end value to the global economy each year.181 Purse seines are the most commonly used to catch tuna, and helicopters, bird sonar, GPS and drones are used to help boats to locate schools around which to set the nets.
-In addition, fish aggregating devices (FADs) are widely used to attract tuna and other target species which concentrate around them for the ease of fishing.
-FADs are simply floating objects such as logs or mats of seaweed and it has been estimated that between 81,000 and 121,000 of them were deployed globally in 2013, with at least a fourfold increase in both the Atlantic and Indian Oceans in the seven years between 2007 and 2013.182,183 Various negative impacts, including exacerbation of overfishing, high catches of juvenile tunas, high bycatch of vulnerable species such as turtles and sharks, modification of tuna habitat and the introduction of litter into the ocean are all associated with tuna fishing using FADs.
-May Lim and a group of researchers in the Philippines have modelled the effect of FADs in the western Pacific and concluded that "when the fishery is already overfished, using FADs can only accelerate fisheries collapse".184
+The global tuna fishery is very large, with annual catches of tuna and tuna-like species levelling off at around 7.5 has been taken to prevent damage to vulnerable marine million tonnes after a maximum peak in 2014.
+The ecosystems and to ensure that fisheries targeting deepseven most economically important species of skipjack sea fish stocks are being managed sustainably.
+A review (Katsuwonus pelamis), yellowfin (Thunnus albacores), of the implementation of these resolutions in 2016 shows albacore (Thunnus alalunga), bigeye (Thunnus obesus) and that significant shortcomings remain, leaving many areas bluefin (Thunnus orientalis, Thunnus thynnus, Thunnus containing vulnerable marine ecosystems open to trawling maccoyii) are traded globally and, based on information and many deep sea-species depleted. gathered on tuna fisheries and markets for 2012 and 2014. believed to contribute at least US\$42bn in end value to As FAO statistics demonstrate, the world's fisheries are in the global economy each year.
+Purse seines are the most a poor state.
+Ineffectual fisheries management is partly commonly used to catch tuna, and helicopters, bird sonar, responsible, with high seas fisheries management failing GPS and drones are used to help boats to locate schools due to a highly complex and fragmented governance around which to set the nets.
+In addition, fish aggregating regime which among other things is too slow and unwieldy devices (FADs) are widely used to attract tuna and other to keep up with changes in fisheries practice.
+In particular target species which concentrate around them for the the RFMOs which manage particular fisheries in their ease of fishing.
+FADs are simply floating objects such appointed regions have shown poor performance.
+This can as logs or mats of seaweed and it has been estimated be attributed to factors such as: lack of fishing compliance that between 81,000 and 121,000 of them were deployed with international rules, lack of enforcement capability, globally in 2013, with at least a fourfold increase in both excess capacity and inappropriate subsidy of fishing the Atlantic and Indian Oceans in the seven years between fleets, prioritisation of short-term economic interest over 2007 and 2013.
+Various negative impacts, including long-term conservation and a lack of political leadership exacerbation of overfishing, high catches of juvenile tunas, to engage effectively in multilateral cooperation.
+An high bycatch of vulnerable species such as turtles and evaluation of the world's 18 RFMOs noted they have "failed sharks, modification of tuna habitat and the introduction to contribute through consultation and cooperation to the of litter into the ocean are all associated with tuna fishing optimal utilisation, rational management and conservation using FADs.
+May Lim and a group of researchers in the of the fishery resources of the Convention area".
+In a study which examined how RFMOs measure up with Philippines have modelled the effect of FADs in the western Pacific and concluded that "when the fishery is already overfished, using FADs can only accelerate fisheries collapse".